I have moved. This is the third week in the new house I share with my husband and our gamer son. And we are wading through clutter.

 The move to a small house was to help us streamline our possessions and make a home that was cheap to run and easy to keep clean.
 I do not want my children to go through what I had to when my mother passed away.
 I am decluttering for my kids.

-The improvements we make will add value, and make the house more saleable in three to five years.
-The road is a sought after road where houses sell overnight.
-Some are let out to young professional couples mostly it is mostly families that live here.
+The improvements we make will add value and make the house more saleable in three to five years time.
+The road we have bought in is a sought after road where houses sell overnight.
+Some are let out to young professional couples but mostly it is families that live here.
 The children call for each other in the morning to walk to school together.
 There is a park at the end of the road that is having millions of Heritage Lottery money spent on it.
 I can park outside my house.
 You do not know what joy this gives me.
 I love the street that I now live on.

 The move was the right thing to do.
 But I need to get rid of the stuff I do not need, do not have room for.

 I have to find a space for a Christmas tree.